steph-xue/steph-xue/README.md

 - 💞️ I’m always looking to collaborate on new innovative project ideas
 - 🎨 Some of my other interests include: Digital art, photography, video games, food, travel, and exploring coffee shops
 - 🐈 Fun fact: I have a cat named Rhea who is an American Shorthair Maine Coon mix
-- 📫 How to reach me: connect with me on LinkedIn below or email me at stephaniexue3@gmail.com
+- 📫 How to reach me: Connect with me on LinkedIn below or email me at stephaniexue3@gmail.com

 <br>